Pregnancy Do’s and Pregnancy Dont’s

 Food during pregnancy

 Toxoplasmosis, is a disease which is contracted by contact with cat feces.
-It is spread by a parasite which can lead to miscarriages, stillbirth and birth defects.
+It is spread by a parasite which can lead to miscarriages, stillbirth, and birth defects.

 Some studies on caffeine during pregnancy have led to the conclusion that the two do not mix well together, as caffeine may increase the possibility of miscarriage and low birth weight.
 On the other hand, other studies have shown no link between the two.
-Obviously an excessive amount of caffeine is a bad idea regardless of pregnancy.
+Obviously, an excessive amount of caffeine is a bad idea regardless of pregnancy.
 An excessive amount of caffeine is generally regarded as over 300 milligrams per day.
 If you stay well clear of this figure, caffeine during pregnancy is less likely to cause problems.

 Safety around the house

 There are many hazards around the house for pregnant women, but almost all can be easily avoided.
-If you still insist on doing all the house work yourself, try to stay clear of aerosol cans, industrial strength cleaners and fumes from paint, solvents and strippers.
+If you still insist on doing all the housework yourself, try to stay clear of aerosol cans, industrial-strength cleaners, and fumes from paint, solvents, and strippers.
 All of the above have been linked to birth defects and other pregnancy complications.
 It also pays to take it a little easier around certain parts of the house such as staircases.

-Keeping a moderate body temperature during pregnancy (especially during first trimester) is important as it may prevent birth defects.
+Keeping a moderate body temperature during pregnancy (especially during the first trimester) is important as it may prevent birth defects.
 It is a good idea to keep an eye on your temperature during exercise and to keep your fluids up.
 Things such as saunas and hot baths are not recommended during pregnancy.

 Alcohol and drugs

 Be safe with alcohol during pregnancy, it is probably best to avoid it altogether as there is no safe level of consumption.
-It can have detrimental affects on an unborn child.
+It can have detrimental effects on an unborn child.
 Drugs during pregnancy have been shown to have several negative effects on the developing embryo and the mother.
-Drugs such as cocaine have been shown to hinder the development of a baby's vital oxygen and nourishment, leading to complications such as birth defects and even an addiction in the child itself.
+Drugs such as cocaine have been shown to hinder the development of a baby’s vital oxygen and nourishment, leading to complications such as birth defects and even addiction in the child itself.

 Exercise during pregnancy is recommended for most women, but only at a moderate pace.
-Women who participated in high impact exercise, weight lifting, contact sports, high altitude training or scuba diving before pregnancy, will have to readjust their routines.
+Women who participated in high-impact exercise, weight lifting, contact sports, high altitude training, or scuba diving before pregnancy, will have to readjust their routines.
 Walking is highly recommended for at least the first two trimesters, as it can help your body withstand the rigors of labor and make delivery easier.

-The dos and don'ts of pregnancy are different for each woman and each pregnancy.
+The dos and don’ts of pregnancy are different for each woman and each pregnancy.
 The above information is not a medical opinion and should not substitute a professional medical opinion.
-Always consult your doctor or care provider before making any major decisions before, during and even after pregnancy.
+Always consult your doctor or care provider before making any major decisions before, during, and even after pregnancy.

-Article written by Sarah Mitchell of http://www.namestobe.com
+Article was written by Sarah Mitchell of http://www.namestobe.com